toddbluhm/env-cmd/README.md

 ```
 ### --no-override option

-Sometimes you want to set env variable which is set in a file without changing env file.
+Sometimes you want to set env variables from a file without overriding existing process env vars.

 **Terminal**
 ```sh